learn-co-curriculum/hs-git-code-along-catch-up/README.md

 `git init`

-`git init` creates a `.git` file in your new git project, which contains all the information git needs to sync the local version of your project (the one on your personal computer), with the version on github.com
+`git init` creates a `.git` file in your new git project, which contains all the information git needs to sync the local version of your project (the one on your personal computer), with the version on github.com.
+You'll learn more about github in a minute.

 3. Now we're going to create a `README.md` file.
-A README is a considered best practices, and we should make one for every project we work on.
+Including a README for your project is considered best practice, and we should make one for every project we work on.
 It tells anyone that is looking at your project exactly what it is that they're looking at, and potentially how to use it.
 Notice all the instructions for this code-along are in a `README.md`.
 Let's make a `README.md`, open it, and include a few instructions...

 `touch README.md`
 `subl README.md`

-"This is my personal portfolio.
-This site will include contact information, a personal bio, and links to all of my work"
+Type in something like this: "This is my personal portfolio.
+This site will include contact information, a personal bio, and links to all of my work."

 4. Now let's see if git noticed that we made changes to our `README.md`. `git status` tells us what files we have changed.
 It keeps track of files in two different ways, files that are not staged for commit, and files that are staged for committing.